leodeslf/leaf/src/ux/ux_foundations_ixd.md

 #### Gestalt Laws

-* Figure-ground: how we organize our perceptions in terms of foreground objects, the clearly defined ones, and background objects, which may be unbounded or vaguely defined.
+* *Figure-ground*: how we organize our perceptions in terms of foreground objects, the clearly defined ones, and background objects, which may be unbounded or vaguely defined.
-* Simplicity: how we organize our perceptions into the simplest possible experience.
+* *Simplicity*: how we organize our perceptions into the simplest possible experience.
-* Proximity: objects near one to other in space or time, are perceived as being a group.
+* *Proximity*: objects near one to other in space or time, are perceived as being a group.
-* Similarity: objects with similar characteristics, such as form, color, size, and brightness, are perceived as belonging together.
+* *Similarity*: objects with similar characteristics, such as form, color, size, and brightness, are perceived as belonging together.
-* Common fate: how objects moving together are perceived as belonging together.
+* *Common fate*: how objects moving together are perceived as belonging together.
 * And others like closure, continuity, and symmetry.

 ### Affordances